dcos/prometheus-alert-rules/README.md

 Please read the documentation on Prometheus [alerting rules][1] carefully, then open a pull request with your changes.

+Each DC/OS component or framework should have a single rule file which contains all its alert rules.
+They will be passed to Prometheus via the `rule_files` configuration parameter.

 ## Severity Levels

 Alerts may be configured at two severity levels, warning and critical.